Facts on Removing Stitches

-Absorbable sutures rapidly break down in the tissues and lose their strength within 60 days.
+- Absorbable sutures rapidly break down in the tissues and lose their strength within 60 days.
 This type of suture does not have to be removed.
-These are used
+These are used to close skin and for other internal uses where a permanent stitch is not needed.

-Nonabsorbable sutures, on the other hand, maintain their strength for longer than 60 days.
-These sutures are used to close skin or external wounds and require removal once the wound has healed.
+- Nonabsorbable sutures, on the other hand, maintain their strength for longer than 60 days.
+These sutures are used to close skin, external wounds, or to repair blood vessels, for example.
+They may require removal depending on where they are used, such as once a skin wound has healed.

-Surgical staples are also useful for closing many types of wounds.
-Staples have the advantage of being quicker, more economical, and causing fewer infections than stitches.
+- Surgical staples are also useful for closing many types of wounds.
+Staples have the advantage of being quicker and may cause fewer infections than stitches.
 Disadvantages of staples are permanent scars if used inappropriately and imperfect aligning of the wound edges, which can lead to improper healing.
 Staples are used on scalp lacerations and commonly used to close surgical wounds.

 Must Read Articles Related to Removing Stitches